hannibal002/SkyHanni/CONTRIBUTING.md

 - Don't forget to add `@FeatureToggle` to new standalone features (not options to that feature) in the config.
 - Do not use `e.printStackTrace()`, use `CopyErrorCommand.logError(e, "explanation for users")` instead.
 - Do not use `MinecraftForge.EVENT_BUS.post(event)`, use `event.postAndCatch()` instead.
+- Do not use `toRegex()`, use `toPattern()` instead.
+- Please use Regex instead of String comparison when it is possible Hypixel can change the message in the future.

 ## Software Used in SkyHanni